 By Jon Barrow

 Are you getting the broadband speed you were promised by your provider?
-Use our free speed test to investigate, then find out what to do if your broadband speed is too slow.
+Use our free speed test to investigate.

 How to use our broadband speed checker